Max-Brinker/Practicing-Git/README.md

 I graduated in 2024.

 I enjoy hiking, running, watercolor painting, reading philosophy, and travelling.
-My goals include hiking mount Shasta, contributing to the local community, supporting natural ecosystems, and writing a book.
 My family has a cabin in the rural mountains of North Carolina near a river called Wilson Creek.